i4Ds/Karabo-Pipeline/doc/src/development.md

 ### pydocstyle

 [pydocstyle](http://www.pydocstyle.org/en/stable/) supports docstring checking out of the box.
-The check can be used via CLI `pydocstyle {source_file_or_directory}.
+The check can be used via CLI `pydocstyle {source_file_or_directory}`.
 Further options can be found in the [documentation](http://www.pydocstyle.org/en/stable/usage.html) or via `pydocstyle --help`.

 In our project we use the [google convention](http://www.pydocstyle.org/en/stable/error_codes.html?highlight=google#default-conventions).
 Python files, classes as well as functions need corresponding docstrings.
 There are autocompletion tools for IDE's that create docstrings in the correct format (e.g. VSCode [autoDocstring](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring)).
 Below is an example of a dummy function with the corresponding docstring template: